xaya/xid/doc/rpc.md

 ### Standard Methods from `libxayagame`

-Since Xid is based on [`libxayagame`](https://github.com/xaya/libxayagame), it has the standard methods from its [`GameRpcServer`](https://github.com/xaya/libxayagame/blob/master/xayagame/gamerpcserver.hpp).
+Since XID is based on [`libxayagame`](https://github.com/xaya/libxayagame), it has the standard methods from its [`GameRpcServer`](https://github.com/xaya/libxayagame/blob/master/xayagame/gamerpcserver.hpp).